General Mills Tries Goofy Spoofs of Reality Shows | Muse by Clios

 Below, actors play personified GM treats, delivering quips amid ridiculous romantic entanglements in the so-bad-it’s-good tradition:

-Reality shows (and, frankly, most sketch comedy offerings) are lowest-common denominator fare these days.
-General Mills’ approach clearly captures that vibe in a play for mass appeal.
+Reality shows (and, frankly, most sketch comedy offerings) are lowest-common-denominator fare these days.
+General Mills’ approach captures that vibe in a play for mass appeal.

 Still, at more than 6 minutes, it feels less than … snackable.